stscl/sshicm/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+* This release better supports information consistency-based measures for spatial stratified heterogeneity.
+For more details, please refer to `NEWS.md`.